FrancoisCarouge/Tree/README.md

 > class tree
 ```

 The `fcarouge::tree` type is a hierarchical tree data structure.
-The container is a non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.
+The container is a generic non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.
 The design tradeoffs are influenced by the Standard Template Library (STL) principles and the C++ Core Guidelines.
 The container is a standard layout class type which may help with memory and cross language communication.
 The iteration order of the standard iterator is unspecified, except that each element is visited only once.

 ### Template Parameters